 Boca Raton, FL, December 11, 2009 --(PR.com

-)-- Insights is producing a new program surrounding environmental health as part of their medical documentaries.
+)-- Insights is producing a new program surrounding epilepsy as part of the series surrounding the brain.

 About Insights Hugh Downs:

 or call (772) 647-0030.
 The Insights series is distributed to Public TV through a national distributor and highlights the best and most compelling educational stories.
 Each segment is hosted by America’s most well-known anchor, Mr. Hugh Downs.